jg1141/DRLND-Project2/REPORT.md

 The next step for improving agent performance in this project would be to re-implement it using CRAR.

-Then, there is still lots more to study at [http://bit.ly/drlndlinks](http://bit.ly/drlndlinks)!
+Then, there is lots more to study at [http://bit.ly/drlndlinks](http://bit.ly/drlndlinks)!